Meta Platforms: 2025: Policy Shifts and AI Investments

+In June 2025, Meta Platforms Inc. has decided to make a multibillion-dollar investment into artificial intelligence startup Scale AI.
+The financing could exceed $10 billion in value which would make it one of the largest private company funding events of all time.

+In October 2025, it was announced that Meta would be laying off 600 employees in the artificial intelligence unit to perform better and simpler.
+They referred to their AI unit as "bloated" and are seeking to trim down the department.
+This mass layoff is going to impact Meta’s AI infrastructure units, Fundamental Artificial Intelligence Research unit (FAIR) and other product-related positions.

 Mergers and acquisitions

-Throughout its existence, Facebook, Inc./Meta has acquired multiple companies (often identified as talent acquisitions).
+Meta has acquired multiple companies (often identified as talent acquisitions).
 One of its first major acquisitions was in April 2012, when it acquired Instagram for approximately US$1 billion in cash and stock.
 In October 2013, Facebook, Inc. acquired Onavo, an Israeli mobile web analytics company.
 In February 2014, Facebook, Inc. announced it would buy mobile messaging company WhatsApp for US$19 billion in cash and stock.
+The acquisition was completed on October 6.
 Later that year, Facebook bought Oculus VR for $2.3 billion in cash and stock, which released its first consumer virtual reality headset in 2016.
 In late November 2019, Facebook, Inc. announced the acquisition of the game developer Beat Games, responsible for developing one of that year's most popular VR games, Beat Saber.
+In Late 2022, after Facebook Inc rebranded to Meta Platforms Inc, Oculus was rebranded to Meta Quest.

 In May 2020, Facebook, Inc. announced it had acquired Giphy for a reported cash price of $400 million.
 It will be integrated with the Instagram team.
 However, in August 2021, UK's Competition and Markets Authority (CMA) stated that Facebook, Inc. might have to sell Giphy, after an investigation found that the deal between the two companies would harm competition in display advertising market.
 Facebook, Inc. was fined $70 million by CMA for deliberately failing to report all information regarding the acquisition and the ongoing antitrust investigation.
 In October 2022, the CMA ruled for a second time that Meta be required to divest Giphy, stating that Meta already controls half of the advertising in the UK.
 Meta agreed to the sale, though it stated that it disagrees with the decision itself.
+In May 2023, Giphy was divested to Shutterstock for $53 million.

 In November 2020, Facebook, Inc. announced that it planned to purchase the customer-service platform and chatbot specialist startup Kustomer to promote companies to use their platform for business.
 It has been reported that Kustomer valued at slightly over $1 billion.
 The deal was closed in February 2022 after regulatory approval.

 In September 2022, Meta acquired Lofelt, a Berlin-based haptic tech startup.